shlomiassaf/ngrid/libs/table/sticky/README.md

 # Sticky Row / Column feature plugin

-A Plugin for `sg-table` that add the ability to define sticky rows / columns.
+A Plugin for `neg-table` that add the ability to define sticky rows / columns.